Streets and Squares

 During festivities the square is the main venue.

-2003, Brest, Lenin Str.
-Brest, Lenin Str.
-Brest, Lenin Str.
+2003, Brest, Lenin Sq.
+Brest, Lenin Sq.
+Brest, Lenin Sq.

-The newest Brest's fountain appeared in the square in 2007.
+A fountain appeared in the square in 2007.

-The northwestern corner with the bank in the background.
+The northwestern corner with the bank in the background

-September 2007, Brest, Lenin Str.
-Brest, Lenin Str.
+September 2007, Brest, Lenin Str. fountain Brest, Lenin Str. fountain

 The western side with the regional administration